 - Preheat the oven to 350 degrees

-- Grease and flour two 8 x 2 inch pans or three 8 x 2 inch pans, check for doneness a bit sooner if using 3 pans
+- Grease and flour two 8 x 2 inch pans or three 8 x 2 inch pans, check for doneness a bit sooner if using 3 pans/ Or, for cupcakes, add cupcake liners to your cupcake pans.

 - In a separate bowl, add the flour, sifted cocoa, salt and baking powder.
 Whisk to blend.
 Set aside